 The Bureau of Aging Services in Georgetown County offers programs for older adults (age 60+), including medical transportation, home delivered meals and home care services (light housekeeping, personal assistance, etc.).
 Murrells Inlet does not have a senior center, but neighboring Pawleys Island (15 miles away) has a center with limited services.
 Georgetown (20 miles away) has three centers with transportation provided to and from them.

 Murrells Inlet does not have a public library, either, but the Georgetown Public Library System has a branch location in Pawyleys Island, and the bookmobile comes to Murrells Inlet every Thursday.

 This area has summer high temperatures in the low 90s and winter temperatures in the 50s and 60s.
 On average, Murrells Inlet receives 54 inches of rain per year.
 On the comfort index, a combination of temperature and humidity, the town ranks below the national average.
-The shines 210 days of the year.
+The sun shines 210 days of the year.

-Webwerxx, Inc. Copyright (c) 2006-2019.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.